 Is this a list of rules or benefits?!

-Another rule, and perk of HSAs is that you can use your money without paying taxes (as long as it’s used for qualified medical expenses).
+Another rule and perk of HSAs is that you can use your money without paying taxes (as long as it’s used to pay qualified medical expenses).
 The earnings and interest from this account are not taxed.

 A true tax-free account from Uncle Sam.